synw/django-mcat/README.md

 - Fast
 - Fully responsive and optimized for phone devices
-- Maintainable and extensible by the use of straigthforward Django and understandable code
+- Maintainable and extensible by the use of straigthforward idiomatic Django code

 It is scalable: can be used whith or without prices management, product filters, automatic breadcrumbs, brands.
 All this is configurable in the settings.
 Each option that is disabled makes the app faster,